 The contraction of foreign loans comes at a time when loan growth by U.S. banks has been slowing.
 Year over year loan growth by the 25 largest U.S. banks fell to around 3.35% in early March, down from 7.18% a year earlier.
 Overall loan growth by commercial banks has fallen to around 4.28%.

 Source: Foreign Banks Retreat from Lending to U.S. | From the Trenches World ReportFrom the Trenches World Report

 Every day we send our readers the latest news with Christian commentary right to their inbox.
 Bi-weekly we include Bible Q&A and Bible studies as they become available.
 We invite you to join us.

 Study With Us!

-Visit the Bible Study, Bible Question and Answer and Video section of our site.
+Visit the Bible Study, Bible Q&A and Video section of our site.